KenjiFH/Pocket-Creatures-Turn-Based-Battle-System-/README.md

 ## Possible Improvements

 * Extract a dedicated `BattleController` for decoupling of `BattleSystem`
-* Replace turn lock with explicit battle phase states
+* Replace turn lock with explicit battle phase states (use state machines)

 ---